 So your foundation has settled unevenly, resulting in foundation cracks, a flooded basement, window frames separating from the walls, sticking doors, uneven floors, or all of the above.
 If that’s your experience, you can at least be comforted in knowing you’re in good company, as statistics suggest at least 25% of U.S. homes will experience structural distress of some kind.
-That is where United Structural Systems and our foundation repair experts come in.
+That is where United Structural Systems and our Nashville foundation pier experts come in.
 With free estimates, we can assess your foundation and help you to understand the full scope of what foundation repair needs to take place and what costs you can expect.

 Types of Foundation Repair Solutions

 At United Structural Systems, our years of experience in foundation repair have led us to the conclusion that the best possible permanent foundation repair solution is the use of steel push piers.
-There are, however, various other options for foundation repair that we feel don’t measure up to the strength and longevity of steel.
+There are, however, various other options for foundation repair that we feel don’t measure up to the strength and longevity of our Nashville foundation pier systems.

 Injections for Foundation Crack Repair